Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 2. run pyinstaller either by adding python's bin to your $PATH and running the following command
 3. run the following command
 LINUX: `pyinstaller MainWindow.py -F --add-data GUI:GUI --add-data FALLBACK:FALLBACK`
-WINDOWS: `pyinstaller MainWindow.py -F --noconsole --add-data "GUI;GUI" --add-data "FALLBACK;FALLBACK"`
+WINDOWS: `pyinstaller MainWindow.py -F -i GUI/assets/images/p232.ico --noconsole --add-data "GUI;GUI" --add-data "FALLBACK;FALLBACK"`
 *this will create a package for your OS that has all the gui files inside of it* **Outputs to *"Build/MainWindow.#"**

 # Discord